shivjisakina/PHPUnit-Practice/README.md

 * Test to make sure its an integer

 #### Edge Cases
-* If the result is a string, boolean, or array
+* If the result is a string, boolean, or array - Bad Path
+* If the result is an interger:
-* If the result is between 0.7 and 4.0
+    * If the result is between 0.7 and 4.0 - Happy Path

 #### Public Properties
 * Name